dineshkummarc/metrocat.org/nerd/_posts/2006-01-21-refining-the-identity-framework.markdown

 title: Refining the Identity Framework
 date: 2006-01-21
 author: Jeff Watkins
-tags:
+categories:
 - TurboGears
 ---

 My goal for any API I develop is to keep things simple.
 This is especially true for the TurboGears Identity framework, because it identity management and access control can be a pretty daunting concept for anyone to grasp.

 > Making the simple complicated is commonplace;
-> making the complicated awesomely simple, that's creativity.<br />
+> making the complicated awesomely simple, that's creativity.<br>
 > -- Charles Mingus

 So while there's still time before the 0.9 release, I've been wracking my brains to simplify while keeping in mind the developers who have more demanding needs.
 Today I checked in some changes that continue the trend towards making Identity easier to use and also make things a little more configurable.